 - Couples use a sperm donor to avoid passing on a genetic disease that is carried by the male partner.

-Patients who wish to use a sperm donor can either buy sperm from a sperm bank, or ask a friend or relative to donate.
+Patients who wish to use a sperm donor can either buy sperm from a sperm bank or ask a friend or relative to donate.
 Most couples/women purchase sperm from sperm banks.
-It is more expensive to bank and store sperm of a friend or family member then it is to purchased sperm from a sperm bank.
+It is more expensive to bank and store sperm of a friend or family member then it is to purchase donor sperm from a sperm bank.

 Donor sperm can be used with inseminations or IVF.
 For women undergoing inseminations, the sperm is inserted directly into the uterus around the time of ovulation to achieve pregnancy.
-For IVF the sperm is usually inserted directly into the egg after the egg retrieval.
+For IVF, the donor sperm is usually inserted directly into the egg after the egg retrieval.